When must a hospital treat me?

 Can I get help from the county?

 Iowa counties must help people without much money through the General Assistance program.
 Each county has different rules.
 Most counties want you to ask for help from General Assistance before you get the medical care.
-You can find out more about what your county provides from General Assistance by contacting the General Assistance office, County Board of Supervisors, or your local Department of Human Services Office.
+You can find out more about what your county provides from General Assistance by contacting the General Assistance office, County Board of Supervisors, or your local Department of Health and Human Services Office.

 What about help for Veterans?